Working in Merchandising

 We offer all of our full time head office employees 25 days holiday, plus bank holidays.

 You’re auto-enrolled into our pension scheme within 3 months of joining.
 You get 2% company contributions (you put in 1%).
 If you’re a senior manager or senior contributor you can choose get 4% company contributions if you put in 5%.
 You can enrol immediately to get contributions from your first payday.

 Everyone at head office is covered by our group life assurance policy.
-It’s worth 2x your salary, or 4x if you’re a senior manager or senior contributor.
+It’s worth 2x your salary, or 4x your salary if you are paid £50k or more.
 That means if you were to die while you work for us, your named beneficiary would receive a tax free lump sum worth 2 (or 4) years of your salary.

 Staff Discount & Staff Shop

-Everyone at Superdry gets 50% off everything bought in our UK standalone stores (not including House of Fraser concessions) and online, and 30% off in our outlet stores.
-You can only use your discount to buy products for yourself, though we do also offer limited friends and family discounts from time to time.
-We also have a shop at our head office that stocks heavily discounted Superdry sample products which are available to buy for anyone you choose.
+Everyone at Superdry gets 50% off everything bought in our UK standalone stores and online, and 30% off in our outlet stores.
+You can use your discount to buy products for yourself, friends and family up to an annual spending limit.
+We also have a shop at our head office that stocks heavily discounted Superdry sample products which are available to buy.